-Prerequisite: 21 units completed in Culinary Arts or Nutrition & Food degree/certificate
+Prerequisite: 21 units completed in Culinary Arts or Nutrition & Food degree/certificate courses

 Supervised culinary arts field experience with new tasks in major.
 Student can earn 1 unit of credit for 60 hours worked up to 240 hours for 4 units.
-May be repeated.
 Grade: Pass/No Pass Only.